 If we try to rename the system databases, then we will get error message as shown below:

-ALTER DATABASE master MODIFY NAME = RRJ_master; GO
+ALTER DATABASE master MODIFY NAME = RRJ_master;

 The Collation of System Databases Cannot Be Changed

 System databases are created with the Collation name chosen during the time of SQL Server installation.
 Once installed, the Collation of system databases can’t be changed.
 The only way to change the System databases collation is to reinstall the SQL Server instance with the correct collation.